-This paper presents a practical application of a complete modelling system including in a unique framework a pre-processing tool, a hydrological model and a module for the 1D simulation of river flows.
-The modelling system WOLF was used to find and assess solutions for the flood mitigation in the "Rieu des Barges" catchment.
-The study was conducted following four main steps.
-In the first one (data processing), the Digital Elevation Model was modified in order to be consistent for hydraulic numerical modelling, the distributed model parameters were generated from landuse and pedologic maps, and an automatic process was applied in order to generate a complete 1D network by combining data from the digital elevation model, and from site surveys.
+WOLF modelling system was used to find and assess solutions for the flood mitigation in the 'Rieu des Barges' catchment.
+The study was conducted by following four main steps.
+In the first one (data processing), the DEM was modified in order to be consistent for hydraulic numerical modelling, the distributed model parameters were generated from land-use and pedologic maps, and an automatic process was applied in order to generate a complete 1-D network by combining data from the digital elevation model, and from site surveys.
 Existing and projected storm basins were also included in the simulations with a specific implementation of the way they operate.
-In the second step, a study of the river hydrodynamics allowed locating problematic areas, proposing local solutions, and assessing the maximum acceptable river discharge.
-In the third step, a coupled hydrology-hydrodynamics approach was used to compute the hydrographs in the river for an extreme flood event generated using the alternative block method.
+In the second step, a study of the river hydrodynamics allowed problematic areas to be identified, the formulation of proposals for local solutions and assessment of the maximum acceptable river discharge.
+In the third step, a coupled hydrologyhydrodynamics approach was used to compute the hydrographs in the river for an extreme flood event generated using the alternative block method.
 Finally, various improvements to mitigate the harmful effect of floods were modelled.

-The study showed that catchment-wide solutions such as the implementation of storm basins are an interesting solution, but have to be combined with local improvements, such as the diversion of a part of the river discharge, the raising of the banks or the removing of obstructing structures.
+The study showed that catchment-wide solutions such as the implementation of storm basins are an interesting solution, but have to be combined with local improvements, such as the diversion of a part of the river discharge, the raising of the banks or the removal of obstructing structures.